SergeySn/PiKiosk/README.md

     tells fbcon not to take over the console.
 This takes care of the messages that appear when the splash screen is disabled.
     See: https://www.kernel.org/doc/Documentation/fb/fbcon.txt

+3. Alternatively, you can replace the splash screen image by replacing file:

+   `/usr/share/plymouth/themes/pix/splash.png`

+   with your own image.
+And then running

+   `sudo plymouth-set-default-theme --rebuild-initrd pix`

+   command to persist it.